invigocode/be-nc-news/README.md

 Aadil's News API

-This is an news app that works in a way similar to Reddit.
-The app allows several articles where you can leave comments.
+This is an news app that has articles where you can leave comments.
 You can access the app using the link below:

 https://news-4j2x.onrender.com/api